Phase II Clinical Trial of Cannabis Derivatives

 People will be selected for each group by a computer.
 Neither the participant, nor the treating team, can choose or will be aware of which treatment individual participants are receiving.

-The main aim of the trial is to find out whether patients receiving Sativex with temozolomide live longer, on average than those receiving temozolomide plus placebo.
+The main aim of the trial is to find out whether patients receiving nabiximols with temozolomide live longer, on average than those receiving temozolomide plus placebo.

-The centres participating in the trial are in Leeds, Birmingham, London (2 centres), Cambridge, Edinburgh, Glasgow, Liverpool, Manchester, Nottingham, Oxford, Southampton, Bristol, Cardiff and Belfast.
+The centres participating in the trial are in Leeds, Birmingham, London (2 centres), Cambridge, Edinburgh, Glasgow, Liverpool, Manchester, Nottingham, Oxford, Southampton, Bristol and Cardiff.

 For more information about cannabis derivatives please see our dedicated information page